Updated: Dec 13, 2020

 The Baton Rouge Open is a HEMA event that offers both fighting opportunities as well as workshops and this year was no exception.
 Tournaments were held in longsword, rapier, and cutting with both women and open categories.
-There was a cutting workshop run by Julian of Blood and Iron, a smallsword class offered by Sarah Protratz of Wisconsin Historical Fencing Association, and grand baton by Julie Olson of Athena School of Arms In addition to on the books fun, there was copious amounts of sparring, skill sharing, and training going on at all times.
+There was a cutting workshop run by Julian of Blood and Iron, a smallsword class offered by Sarah Protratz of Wisconsin Historical Fencing Association, and grand baton by Julie Olson of Athena School of Arms In addition to the fun, there were copious amounts of sparring, skill sharing, and training going on at all times.

 Stephen Heacock, Andreas Fabis, and Kent Cook of AHWG all competed in the longsword open tournament and did purple proud!
 It’s a physical and emotional undertaking to prepare for a tournament and all our fighters put in hours of training into getting ready for BRO.
 Most of all, Anthony, who was on hand to coach, wants his students to enjoy themselves, learn a little bit, and grow through the experience of fighting new people.
-We fellow students waved our purple flags with pride as we supported our fighters through the pools.
+We, the fellow students, waved our purple flags with pride as we supported our fighters through the pools.
 That’s right.
 We have flags.

 Jacqui Zarka and Anna McGarry took part in the women’s cutting competition which neither had done before.
 While an intimidating experience for beginners (semaphore cuts!), both ladies did their best in the name of purple.
 Jacqui cut in style, going barefoot like a true warrior goddess!

 The open cutting competition included both Hunter Coxe and Kent Cook representing AHWG.
-Neither had ever cut before, but were eager to give it a try, confident in their structure training.
+Neither had ever cut before but were eager to give it a try, confident in their structure training.
 The first round was semaphore cuts which meant the competitors had to watch a signalman for which cut line was expected and they had six seconds to comply.
 Both Hunter and Kent did wonderfully, advancing to the next stage which was singlesword basic cuts.
 Again, they both advanced with good form earning good scores.
 The third round was making cuts of any variety save they weren’t the six basic cuts.
 Competitors had to call their cut before making it with twelve opportunities to demonstrate skill.
 The room exploded in applause when both men nailed rising false edge cuts much to the chagrin of some judges as it is a very difficult cut to pull off.

 With that boost to their confidence, each moved into the finals where the task was to cut double rolled tatami mats.
 The final scores were very close, only differing by two points between first and second.
 In the end, Hunter took silver and Kent the bronze with an insanely happy Anthony looking on.

 It was truly a fantastic weekend of camaraderie and fun with many moments of purple pride happening over the two-day event.
-Not only did the fighters give it their all in the ring, but AHWG members volunteered for cutting clean up and table score keeping, happy to contribute to the smooth working of the tournament.
+Not only did the fighters give it their all in the ring, but AHWG members volunteered for cutting clean up and table scorekeeping, happy to contribute to the smooth working of the tournament.